zksync-association/zk-governance/templates/zip_template_protcol_governor.md

 ## Abstract

 Use this initial section to provide a ~250 word summary of the proposal.
-This summary should include about up to 2 paragraphs explaining the motivation and impact of the protocol upgrade you are proposing.
+This summary should include about 2 paragraphs explaining the motivation and impact of the protocol upgrade you are proposing.

 This information should be simple, direct, and in accessible language.
 Describe the problem that the ZKsync Improvement Proposal addresses, and how it improves or contributes to the ZKsync protocol.